BB-KING777/uv-k5-ja/README.md

 ### Restore

-- Open UVTools2 in [restore](https://armel.github.io/uvtools2/?mode=restore) mode (or click the Restore Calib tab).
+- Open the [Restore Calibration](https://armel.github.io/uvstudio/#restore-calib) view in UV Studio.
 - Power on your radio in **normal mode**.
-- Select your calibration.dat file on your computer.
+- Select your `calibration.dat` file on your computer.

 Click `Restore Calibration Data` and wait until the process fully completes.